spinico/MethodRedirect/README.md

     ![Method Descriptor](./Assets/Images/method-descriptor.gif)

-    Method Descriptor (`MethodDesc`) is an encapsulation of method implementation as the CLR knows it.
+    - Method Descriptor (`MethodDesc`) is an encapsulation of method implementation as the CLR knows it.

-    Each `MethodDesc` is padded with a `PreJitStub`, which is responsible for triggering JIT compilation.
+    - Each `MethodDesc` is padded with a `PreJitStub`, which is responsible for triggering JIT compilation.

-    The method table slot entry actually points to the stub instead of the actual MethodDesc data structure.
+    - The method table slot entry actually points to the stub instead of the actual MethodDesc data structure.
 This is at a negative offset of 5 bytes from the actual `MethodDesc` and is part of **the 8-byte padding every method inherits**.

-    `MethodDesc` is always 5 bytes after the location pointed by the `Method Slot Table` entry.
+    - `MethodDesc` is always 5 bytes after the location pointed by the `Method Slot Table` entry.
 After the compilation is complete, the 5 bytes containing the call instruction will be overwritten with an unconditional jump to the JIT-compiled code.

-    The `Flags` field in the method descriptor is encoded to contain the information about the type of the method, such as static, instance, interface method, or COM implementation.
+    - The `Flags` field in the method descriptor is encoded to contain the information about the type of the method, such as static, instance, interface method, or COM implementation.
 The `Flags` field is represented on 3-bit [0-7] and can be one of the [MethodClassification](https://github.com/dotnet/coreclr/blob/master/src/vm/method.hpp#L90) enumeration value.

-    [**UPDATE**] *The method descriptor structure shows a `Slot Number` field of 2 bytes, which correspond to a maximum of 255 per class.
+    	[**UPDATE**] *The method descriptor structure shows a `Slot Number` field of 2 bytes, which correspond to a maximum of 255 per type.
 This must be incorrect as this number can be much larger.
-So the field must take 3 bytes by using the first byte of the following `Flags` field's 2 bytes.*
+A reasonable assumption is that the field must take 3 bytes by using the first byte of the following `Flags` field.*

 #### References